FBU-a3/convo/README.md

 * [ ] User can have Facebook memories and/or Instagram posts show up as cards
 * [ ] More than two users can play the game
 * [ ] Users will be shown their mutual friends and can "gossip"
+* [ ] When users type in their additional likes, the app suggests Facebook pages for them to like

 ## Stretch User Stories
 * [ ] Debate mode where users must take opposite sides of a trending topic (even if they actually agree) and argue